bl-sdk/oak-mod-manager/Readme.md

 Once you've done this, you can modify the python files in place.

 ## Native code
 The mod manager uses a few native modules.
-To edit these, or even just the base pyunrealsdk code:
+The sdk supports five different toolchains:

+- MSVC
+- Clang (Windows)
+- Clang (Cross Compile) <sup>*</sup>
+- MinGW <sup>*</sup>
+- LLVM MinGW <sup>*</sup>

+The toolchains with an asterix are all cross compiling toolchains.
+These all also have an associated dev container, which is the recommended way of building them.
+The `clang-cross-*` presets in particular hardcode a path assuming they're running in the container.

 1. Initialize the git submodules.
    ```sh